reggiem22/reggiem22/README.md

 - 👋 Hi, I’m @reggiem22
 - 👀 I’m interested in Software Engineering and Quantitative Analysis
-- 🌱 I’m currently learning C++ and Full Stack Technology
+- 🌱 I’m currently learning Python and Full Stack Technology
 - 💞️ I’m looking to collaborate on all projects to enchance my skill overall
 - 📫 How to reach me
 linkedin.com/in/reginald-c-morman-9a2583173